AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-some of the earlier centuries agitated the Christian Church; it will suffice for our purpose here to say that its manifold phases were attempts to reach satisfactory conclusions on the great subjects of man\'s relations to his Maker, to his fellowmen, to himself, and to the universe --- to solve the problems of time and eternity.
+some of the earlier centuries agitated the Christian Church; it will suffice for our purpose here to say that its manifold phases were attempts to reach satisfactory conclusions on the great subjects of man's relations to his Maker, to his fellowmen, to himself, and to the universe --- to solve the problems of time and eternity.
 The Gnostic philosophies in the church show the results of blending the Oriental, the Jewish, and the Platonic philosophies with the new religion.
-\"Gnosticism,[^187] was a philosophy of religion,\" and Christian Gnosticism was an effort to explain the new revelation philosophically.
+"Gnosticism,[^187] was a philosophy of religion," and Christian Gnosticism was an effort to explain the new revelation philosophically.
 But there were Gnostics and Gnostics.
 Some of the Christian Fathers used the term reproachfully, and others appropriated it as one of honor.